 For a closer glance at the full menu of items in this issue, please click on the Table of Contents page above.

-Invitation to Join US: As members of the Super Sabre Society know, these three articles alone will be riveting, “must reads.”
-For those Hun drivers viewing this announcement, but who are not yet Society members, we hope the Front Cover and Contents, along with the promised reads of these three article synopses will stimulate you to go to our Join-up Page (click link here) and become one of us!
+Invitation to Join US: As members of the Super Sabre Society know, these articles alone will be riveting, “must reads.”
+For those Hun drivers viewing this announcement, but who are not yet Society members, we hope the Front Cover and Table of Contents, along with the promised reads of these two article synopses will stimulate you to go to our Join-up Page (click link here) and become one of us!

 Just imagine 36-44 or more real pages in your own hands full of astounding stories of Hun-related history, heroics and humor.
 What’s not to like for three issues per year, plus lots of other member benefits, for only $35 per calendar year!

 Founding Member and Publisher of The Intake.

 We’ll leave you with a copy of the proverbial “Big Picture” of Issue 36.
 All 40 pages!